 - Don't expect a regular breastfeeding pattern during the first few days.
 Just breastfeed as often as you can and follow your baby's feeding cues.

 - As you begin breastfeeding, look for a nursing bra that will be comfortable and easy for you to use.
-Pull-away styles like Bravado Designs’ Ballet Nursing Bra is great for nighttime feeds.
+Pull-away styles like Bravado Designs’ Ballet Bra is great for nighttime feeds.
 They also have the Original Nursing Bra, which has clips that can be unfastened with one hand.

 Source: Heather Kelly is an International Board-Certified Lactation Consultant (IBCLC)